Gaussian time-translation covariant operations: structure, implementation, and thermodynamics: Full characterization of freely dilatable Gaussian covariant channels

 \section{Full characterization of freely dilatable Gaussian covariant channels}

 We restate and prove Lemma~\ref{le:free_dilation} of the main text, which is our central technical result and sets a foundation for all the subsequent main results such as Theorem~\ref{th:gento_gto}, Lemma~\ref{le:single_mode_state} and Theorem~\ref{thm: no catalysis}.
-We restate the lemma here as Lemma~\ref{le:free_dilation_app} for the reader's convenience. \begin{lemma} A GCO $(A,B)$ is freely dilatable if and only if the following two conditions are satisfied.\\ (F1) $\iden-AA^\dagger\geq0$;\\ (F2) $\supp(B)= \supp(\iden-AA^\dagger)$. \end{lemma} \begin{proof} If the two conditions are satisfied, the dilation in Definition~\ref{def: free dilation} can be constructed as follows.
+We restate the lemma here as Lemma~\ref{le:free_dilation_app} for the reader's convenience. \begin{lemma} A GCO $(A,B)$ is freely dilatable if and only if the following two conditions are satisfied. \begin{itemize} \item[(F1)] $\iden-AA^\dagger\geq0$; \item[(F2)] $\supp(B)= \supp(\iden-AA^\dagger)$. \end{itemize} Furthermore, when (F1) or (F2) is not satisfied, even using a non-Gaussian and/or asymmetric auxiliary state does not enable the dilation with a Gaussian covariant unitary. \end{lemma} \begin{proof} If the two conditions are satisfied, the dilation in Definition~\ref{def: free dilation} can be constructed as follows.
 Let

 be the singular value decomposition of $A$, where $\Lambda_+=\mathrm{diag}(\lambda_1,\dots,\lambda_{m_+})>0$ is a $m_+$-dimensional diagonal matrix, $m_+\leq m$, and $U,W$ are $m\times m$-dimensional unitaries.
 Then the spectral decomposition of $\iden-AA^\dagger$ is